jstat/jstat/doc/md/special-functions.md

 ### ibeta( x, a, b)

-Returns teh incomplete Beta function evaluated at (x,a,b).
+Returns the incomplete Beta function evaluated at (x,a,b).

 ### gammaln( x )